Contents

 OWASP, which stands for the Open Web Application Security Project, is a nonprofit online community dedicated to improving web application security.
 It does this by providing free and openly available resources in the form of tools, documentation, and community-driven projects directly from its website to help organisations and individuals with IoT, system software, and web application security.

-The OWASP Top Ten lists the most critical web application security risks.
+The OWASP Top 10 lists the most critical web application security risks.
 It was developed for web app developers, security professionals, and penetration testers and is updated every three to four years.
 It serves as a guide for improving security practices, raising awareness, and protecting against frequent threats in web applications.
 The most recent edition was released in 2021, and the next edition is expected to be released in 2025.

-How is the OWASP Top Ten Determined?
+How is the OWASP Top 10 Determined?

 OWASP regularly collects and analyses real-world data on web app vulnerabilities and emerging cybersecurity threats, consulting with security professionals and industry experts to identify and rank the most critical risks.

-To check up on OWASP’s progress for the upcoming OWASP Top Ten 2025, click here
+To check up on OWASP’s progress for the upcoming OWASP Top Ten 2025, click here.

-The OWASP Top Ten List
+The OWASP Top 10 List

 It’s important to remember that the list is not ranked in order of importance, and OWASP emphasises that all the listed risks are critical and should be addressed promptly.